Investment

 Residential property is the usual go-to for property investment.
 Many residential investors eventually also have commercial properties.

 Commercial property is not without risk, and extended periods of vacancy and higher renter turnaround might impact long-term financial goals.
-There are also third-party investors usually involved, such as corporate property management groups that can quickly dominate the playing field or easily buy you out.
+Third-party investors, such as corporate property management groups, are usually involved, and they can quickly dominate the playing field or easily buy you out.

 Vacation Property

-Vacation homes are a great way to use a property that is unused most of the time, especially during peak seasons.
-These homes can be rented day-to-day or perhaps something more short-term.
+Vacation homes are a great way to use unused property, especially during peak seasons.
+These homes can be rented day-to-day or perhaps for a more short-term period.

-While renting out your vacation home does not seem like the obvious choice at first, it means you will still need to declare any passive income to the local tax regulatory authorities.
+While renting out your vacation home may not seem like the obvious choice at first, you will still need to declare any passive income to the local tax regulatory authorities.

-Additionally, renting out a vacation home shared among other family members can make things a bit more complicated, as various parties of interest will need to be taken into consideration first.
+Additionally, renting out a vacation home shared among other family members can make things a bit more complicated, as various parties of interest will need to be considered first.

 Real Estate Investment Trust